Probabilistic Radio-Visual Active Sensing for Search and Tracking: Numerical results

-The controller $\mathcal{C}$, described in Sec. \ref{sec:method}, acts on a high-dimensional space comprising the full camera pose (namely, its position and orientation).
-This choice has been theoretically motivated in Ths.~\ref{th:nonStatic_Rx}-\ref{th:biModality_benefit} of Sec.~\ref{sec:theoretical} and it is here supported by numerical results.

-Specifically, the proposed control law (i.e., RF+V) is compared with two variants: the first does not allow pan-tilt movements (i.e., \mbox{$\vect{G}_{\bm{\Psi}}=\vect{0}$}) and the camera is fixed and facing downwards (namely, $\alpha_t=\beta_t=0, \; \forall t$); the second considers a static platform (i.e., $\vect{G}_{\vect{c}}=\vect{0}$).
-Indeed, without pan-tilt actuation, the target can be detected only when the UAV gets very close to it.
-However, this requirement is difficult to be met for every initial condition $\vect{p}_0$ and $\vect{c}_0$, due to localization errors and to the bias in the target motion.
-On the other side, a static platform is not capable to get closer to the target; hence, according to \eqref{eq:POD}-\eqref{eq:Upsilon}, many detection failures may occur.
-These considerations are supported by the numerical results reported in Tab.~\ref{tab:detection_rate} (top row): the detection success rate of RF+V is $77 \%$, against $39 \%$ of the case $\vect{G}_{\bm{\Psi}}=\vect{0}$ and $29 \%$ of the case $\vect{G}_{\vect{c}}=\vect{0}$.
-Moreover, Fig. \ref{fig:controlSpace} shows a remarkable difference in the detection time ECDF between the proposed solution and the other two versions.
-In conclusion, considering the entire camera pose as control space induces more robustness and more time-efficiency in the target visual detection task.
+\textbf{Impact of the control space - } The proposed bi-modal radio-visual approach (RF+V) is compared with two variants: the first fixes the camera downwards (i.e., \mbox{$\vect{G}_{\bm{\Psi}}=\vect{0}$} and $\alpha_t=\beta_t=0, \; \forall t$); the second considers a static platform (i.e., $\vect{G}_{\vect{c}}=\vect{0}$).
+Without pan-tilt actuation, the target is inside the FoV only when underneath the UAV.
+However, this requirement is difficult to be met for every initial condition $\vect{p}_0$ and $\vect{c}_0$, due to localization errors and to the bias in the target motion (i.e., $\bm{\mu}_{\vect{q}}$).
+On the other side, a static platform is not capable to reduce its distance w.r.t. the target; hence, many detection failures may occur even when the target is in FoV, according to \eqref{eq:POD}-\eqref{eq:Upsilon}.
+Indeed, Tab.~\ref{tab:detection_rate} (top row) shows that the detection success rate of RF+V is $77 \%$, against $39 \%$ and $29 \%$ of the cases $\vect{G}_{\bm{\Psi}}=\vect{0}$ and $\vect{G}_{\vect{c}}=\vect{0}$, respectively.
+Moreover, Fig. \ref{fig:controlSpace} shows a better detection time ECDF of RF+V w.r.t the other two versions.
+In conclusion, including the entire camera pose in the control space brings more robustness and more time-efficiency.